Campus Center 2nd Floor

 In addition, a student completing a concentration, minor, or major in an area studies department or program may include no more than two courses from that area studies plan on an International Development concentration plan.

-Please advise students with an interest in Latin American Studies (LAS) to consider the following steps:
+New students with an interest in Latin American Studies (LAS) should do the following:

-1) Send a brief email to LAS Director Ernesto Capello (email@example.com), communicating your interest in Latin American Studies.
+- Send a brief email to LAS Director Ernesto Capello at firstname.lastname@example.org, communicating your interest in Latin American Studies.
 This will allow you to be informed about opportunities to meet Latin American Studies students and attend LAS events.

 If you are interested in languages – whether as productions of the human mind, or as vehicles for culture – you might consider majoring in linguistics.
-Linguistics 100 (Introduction to Linguistics) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field; they are required of all majors.
-The linguistics major also requires three years of a foreign language (one year beyond the college requirement).
+Linguistics 100 (Introduction to Linguistics), Linguistics 206 (Endangered and Minority Languages) and Linguistics 104 (Sounds of Language) are accessible to students with no formal background in the field.

 APPROPRIATE ENTRY LEVEL COURSES